Chełmno - The First Death Camp

 Herbert Lange - Chelmo Commandant.

-On November 9 1939, he was promoted to the rank of SS-Untersturmführer (2nd Lieutenant) and was posted in Poland.
-After his promotion to SS-Obersturmführer (1st Lieutenant) on April 20, 1940, he became the first commandant of Chełmno extermination camp, being implicated in thousands of gassings.
+Following his promotion to SS-Obersturmführer (First Lieutenant) on 20 April 1940, he became the first commandant of the Chełmno extermination camp, where he was implicated in thousands of gassings.

 Lange was killed in action during the Battle of Berlin.